 In addition to these modern technologies, cooperation between ridesharing services such as Uber and Lyft could potentially improve mobility and lower costs.
-For example, in suburban San Francisco a local transit operator has established a one year pilot program to subsidize local ridesharing services, and has cancelled a lightly patronized bus route, reducing costs.
+For example, in suburban San Francisco a local transit operator has established a one year pilot program to subsidize local ridesharing services, and has cancelled a lightly patronized bus route, reducing costs.100

 One area ripe for consideration is ridesharing services for paratransit, the door-to-door special services that generally serve disabled and elderly citizens not able to use conventional transit services.
-The demand for paratransit service is likely to increase in the future because of an increase in the number of older Americans.
-Transit agency cooperation with ridesharing services could result in lower costs, according to the American Public Transportation Association.
+The demand for paratransit service is likely to increase in the future because of an increase in the number of older Americans.101 Transit agency cooperation with ridesharing services could result in lower costs, according to the American Public Transportation Association.102 the likelihood of employment," among housing voucher recipients.104 Research by the Progressive Policy Institute, a research organization affiliated with the Democratic Leadership Council, also has noted that "The shortest distance between a poor person and a job is along a line driven in a car."105

 In the city of San Francisco, senior and disabled riders can use an app or phone line to hail a subsidized taxi and pay for trips.
-Eligible users can be issued debit cards by the city to reduce the cost of their rides.
-There could also be substantial potential for improving mobility and reducing costs by assisting low income residents in gaining access to automobiles.
+Eligible users can be issued debit cards by the city to reduce the cost of their rides.103 There could also be substantial potential for improving mobility and reducing costs by assisting low income residents in gaining access to automobiles.